Acupuncture for Pain Management in Labour for Midwives.

 - Fees are to be paid in full at time of registration.

-- Full refund if cancellation received 60 days prior to the start of the course
+- Full refund ( minus $400 deposit) if cancellation received 90 days prior to the start of the course

-- 50% refund if cancellation received 30 days prior the start of the course
+- 50% refund ( minus $400 deposit) if cancellation received 60 days prior the start of the course

 Raeghan Siemens B.Sc.
 DTCM, Rac., doula.
 After receiving her B.Sc from the University of Alberta, Raeghan studied Chinese Medicine at the Canadian College of Acupuncture and Oriental Medicine in Victoria, BC.
 Compelled by Chinese medicine’s 2000-year-old history of treating woman’s reproductive disorders, Raeghan pursued postgraduate studies in obstetrics and gynaecology under Dr. Randine Lewis, Debra Betts, Raven Lang, Jean Lesveque, David Bray, and Sharon Weizenbaum and many other world renowned specialists.